HOW MUCH ARE ONLINE INSTRUCTORS PAID?

 I AM HAVING TROUBLE ADDING MY ELECTRONIC TRANSCRIPT TO THE APPLICATION.
 WHAT SHOULD I DO?

-Electronic transcripts are encrypted for security.
-Print your transcript, scan it as a new pdf file, and then attach the newly-created file.
+Official electronic transcripts are encrypted for security.
+Print your transcript, scan it as a new pdf file, and then attach the newly created file.
 If you have done this and it still does not work, an additional problem may be the size of the new file.
 The size limit of file attachments for an application is 9 MB.
+Unofficial transcripts are sufficient for the application.

 I WAS SCREENED OUT FOR A POSITION, BUT THE POSTING IS STILL OPEN.
 WHY?